illusorier/123/Angular/angular2+/Template.md

 展示数据

-The easiest way to display a component property
+The easiest way to display a component property is to bind the property name through interpolation.

 HTML is the language of the Angular template.